Remove UNIMPORTANT Stop-words

 - Some terms may be used in different categories related conversations.
 Depending their importance in representing/describing each category, the weight should be assigned.
 For example, the word “cost” can be used in different departments such as “sales”, “spare parts”, and “service” in a car dealership business.
 However, its significance/importance in the “sales” category is most, then in “spare parts” and finally in “service”.
 The significance can also be described as “more relevant” to the category.
 Therefore, for the word “cost”, in “sales” weight = 4, in “spare parts” weight = 3, and in “service” weight = 2.
 Another example is the use of the word “rego” in “service” (weight = 3), “spare parts” (weight = 2), and “sales” (weight = 1).

-- When any automatically identified stop-words are removed (ADD LINK TO THE PAGE OF REMOVE UNIMPORTANT STOP-WORDS), it is stored in “KEYWORD PRIORITY CONFIGURATION” table with a default weight of “-2” and category “general”.
+- When any automatically identified stop-words are removed, it is stored in “KEYWORD PRIORITY CONFIGURATION” table with a default weight of “-2” and category “general”.
 The weights and category of some words may be later modified to optimise speech analysis performance.

 - It is to be noted that as these words are stop-words, their frequency will be comparatively high.
 Assigning a weight of 0 to any specific stop-word should be enough to ensure that this word will be present in the top of the final keywords list.
 For example, if the stop-word “key” is important for any customer, then change weight from -2 to 0 for the word “key”.

 - If a weight of -2 cannot restrict the stop-word from being listed in the top list of keywords, then the weight can be reduced to -3 or so on.